ronen567/just-the-docs/docs/backawards-propogation.md

 b^{[l]}=b^{[l]}-\alpha\frac{\partial C}{\partial b^{[l]}}
 $$

-Where the superscript [l], l=[1,L], denotes the layer, and \\(\alpha\\) is the learning reate.

-To solve Eq.
-3 we need to find the Cost finction's derivatives with respect to all layers' coeffcients.
-To make it, we will use the Backward propogation algorithm, as explained next.
+As Eq.
+3 shows, we need to find the Cost function's derivatives, with respect to all layers' coeffcients.

+To do that, we will use the Backward propogation algorithm, as explained next.

 ## Backwards Propogation Algorithm

-Our challenge is to find the derivatives of the Cost function derivatives with respect to all weight and bias.
+Our challenge is to find the derivatives of the Cost function with respect to all weight and bias.

 Let's start with finding the partial derivative of C with respect ot last layer's, (i.e. the output layer),  coefficents, i.e. find \\(\frac{\partial C}{\partial w^{[L]}}
 \\) and \\(\frac{\partial C}{\partial b^{[L]}}\\).
 (L is of course last layer's index).
 For convinience, let's re-write Eq.1, layer's equations, for layer L: